mtuenaydin/ContactViewModel/README.md

 }

 dependencies {
-  implementation 'android:ContactViewModel:0.6'
+  implementation 'com.thiedge.android:contact-viewmodel:0.6'
 }
 ```
-Note: You have to migrate to AndroidX to use this library
+Note: You must migrate to AndroidX to use this library

 This Libraray is using ViewModel and LiveData (Version 2.0.0 or higher is required)